 Investment Expectations:

-• Battery storage investments expected to exceed $1 billion in 2025
+- Battery storage investments are expected to exceed $1 billion in 2025.

 Key Growth Drivers

-• Renewable Energy Integration: Rapid spread of solar and wind power needs storage systems to handle intermittent power.
+- Renewable Energy Integration: Rapid spread of solar and wind power necessitates storage systems to handle intermittent power.

-• Industrial Backup Power: Commercial sectors that are in search of dependable power alternatives to diesel generators
+- Industrial Backup Power: Commercial sectors are in search of dependable power alternatives to diesel generators.

 Financial Benefits and Payback Period